This essay has been adapted from Lost Charleston.

 Serrell accomplished the impossible, building a “floating battery” on pilings driven deep into the pluff mud.
 In the August heat, with Confederate troops on James Island firing upon them, the soldiers carried by hand, 123 logs, 13,000 sandbags weighing more than 800 tons, 600 pounds of iron, and 75 fathoms of rope along a narrow 1,700-foot causeway.
 The miraculous engineering feat had been accomplished in just seven days.

-On a moonless night soon after, the Swamp Angel was loaded onto a boat so burdened by the gun’s weight that it perilously floated only inches above the waterline.
+On the moonless night of Aug.
+17, the Swamp Angel was loaded onto a boat so burdened by the gun’s weight that it perilously floated only inches above the waterline.
 The trip was slow and required a lot of bailing, but in the end the Swamp Angel was successfully transported to the battery.

 British journalist Frank Vizetelly wrote a horrifying, though a bit humorous, report of the evening’s pandemonium at the Charleston Hotel on Meeting Street, where he was a guest.
 He describes terrified guests who had just jumped out of bed rushing into the hotel’s hallway: “One perspiring individual of portly dimensions was trotting to and fro with one boot on and the other in his hand, and this was all the dress he could boast of.”